vallisrisista/vallisrisista.github.io/index.md

 ---
 layout: page
-title: Hello There!
-I'm Vallisri.
+title: Hi, I'm Vallisri.
 ---

-This is my personal blog where I share my learnings on **AI, Machine Learning, Python, Java, Backend Development**, and technical projects.
+I write about AI, machine learning, and backend systems — and share the projects I build along the way.

 <div class="hero-buttons">
   <a href="/projects/" class="btn-primary">View Projects</a>